johnterrys/timetracker/README.md

     * To disable the container run `docker-compose down`
     * To destroy the backend and clear data run `docker-compose down -v`
   * For more advanced docker configuration see the docker/docker-compose docs

-## Vocabulary
-* Project = Generally refers to the project as a whole unless referring to a specific directory with regards to .NET
-* Solution Directory / Repository Directory / Root Directory = The top level folder where your project initially begins, typically contains an `.sln` file and any `docker-compose.yml` files.
-* Project Directory = The directory for a specific project, ie. A C# project or `.csproj`, this is a .NET specific thing; other languages have their equivalents though.
-* ORM = Object Relational Mapper
-* EF Core = Entity Framework Core, this is also our ORM
-* Docker = Container Management Tool
-* Postgres = Database

 ## Project Setup
 The following steps assume you: